-(optional) select the collection in which specimens will be imported; in this case, you can only access it through this collection.
+(optional) select the collection in which specimens have to be imported; in this case, you can only access it through this collection.
 Not advised for a classical use of import tool.

 Then, you click on submit.

 Your import appears in the table, and you have to click on “Load import”.